 Chocolate Coconut Truffles

-210 grams (3 cups) shredded coconut
+- 210 grams (3 and 1/2 cups) shredded coconut

-60 grams (1/2 cup) icing or powdered sugar
+- 60 grams (1/2 cup) icing or powdered sugar

-320 grams (1 cup) sweetened condensed milk
+- 240 ml (1 cup) sweetened condensed milk

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-Line a large baking tray or two cookie trays with baking or parchment paper.
-In a large mixing bowl, add 2 and 1/2 cups of shredded coconut, icing or powdered sugar, condensed milk and vanilla and gently fold.
-Once the coconut is nice and wet, roll into balls using your hands or a cookie scoop and place onto your prepared tray – its ok if its a bit sticky.
-If its too wet to roll add a tablespoon or two more coconut.
-Once you have rolled all your coconut into balls, place into the fridge or freezer. *i prefer the freezer as the colder the truffles are, the quicker the chocolate will set, making a nice smooth coating.
+- Scoop heaped teaspoons of the coconut mixture and roll into balls using your hands and place onto your prepared tray – its ok if they’re a bit sticky.
+If the mixture is too wet to roll, add a tablespoon or two more coconut.
+Once you have rolled all your coconut into balls, place into the fridge for at least 1 hour.